-Without fail, it happens to every small business at some point: you become stagnant.
+Without fail, it happens to every small business at some point.
+You become stagnant.
 You’ve done everything right so far – you wrote a great business plan, you built your business from the ground up, you established a social media presence, and you’ve grown a following of loyal customers.
 Yet, despite your relative success and stable business, your bottom line hasn’t significantly moved up in months (or quite possibly, years).
 You’ve hit the dreaded small business plateau and you are unsure or unaware how to nudge your numbers up.

 The immediate answer of what to do is twofold – you need to ramp up your efforts with the same enthusiasm you had when you first started; as well as, break new ground by trying newer (and bolder) marketing and media strategies to appeal to a wider and more diverse audience.
 Here are five strategies you can employ to “step up your game” and take your small business to the next level.

-Diversify your “menu”
+Tip 1: Diversify your “menu”